 If a candidate is required in Regulation 2(b), or has not demonstrated to the satisfaction of the Dean of Engineering and Forestry a suitable standard in previous work, they must satisfactorily complete a qualifying programme of study before enrolling in the degree of Master of Engineering in Transportation.
-Courses taken as part of the qualifying programme may be credited towards the degree of Master in Engineering in Transport.
-The course of study and conditions must be approved by the Dean of Engineering and Forestry and the Director of Transportation Engineering.
+Courses taken as part of the qualifying programme may be credited towards the degree of Master in Engineering in Transportation.
+The course of study and conditions must be The Degree of Master of Engineering in Transportation (MET)

+approved by the Dean of Engineering and Forestry and the Director of Transportation Engineering.